 Regulations, both national and international, have been some of the most important drivers for spurring investment in new technology.
 Figure 2 charts an overview of the main HFC phase-downs that have already been imposed on the industry.
-Be aware that the EU F-gas revision has been published and the new phase-down targets have been changed compared to previous versions of this white paper.
 The measures for reducing HFC consumption are mostly forced by regulation, and they all mean to place limits for consumption within the market.
 Specific guidance measures on market development-like GWP limits for certain applications- often generate challenges for market readiness and applicable safety standards.
 When new regulations are made, they are intended to encompass and balance the guidance measures and industry concerns.
 This is illustrated in Figure 3.

 HCFCs-particularly R22-are already phased out in all non-developing countries.
 Developing countries began phasing out HCFCs in 2015 and will continue until 2030.
 It is important to note that the HCFC R22 can be used in many different applications, which makes the phase-out a challenge as no single non-flammable low-GWP refrigerant can replace it.
-Appendix 1, table 2 shows the HCFC phase-down steps.
+Appendix 1, table 2 shows the HCFC phasedown steps.
 In October 2016, the global HFC phase-down steps were agreed and became part of the Montreal Protocol, also called the Kigali Amendment-which came into force on January 1, 2019.
 For countries that ratified the Amendment after that date, the Amendment will enter into force 90 days after the ratification.
 In 2016, leading climate foundations formed the largest-ever fund for action on efficient, climate-friendly cooling.